kbaafi/airflow-etl-s3-to-redshift/README.md

 ## The DAG

-The DAG is composed of the following tasks
+The DAG is composed of the following functioning tasks

 * **initialize_database**: A PostgresOperator which sets up the database and creates the necessary tables
 * **stage_events**: A SubdagOperator which optionally creates a staging table, copies in data from S3 and verifies the row count of the operation.
 In this case it copies in the logs of user activitiy